 - You can use the CSS class names and selectors that make the most sense in the context of each component.

-Class names and selectors are local to the component and won't collide with classes and selectors used elsewhere in the application.
+- Class names and selectors are local to the component and don’t collide with classes and selectors used elsewhere in the application.

 - You can co-locate the CSS code of each component with the Dart and HTML code of the component, which leads to a neat and tidy project structure.

-We can change or remove component CSS code in the future without trawling through the whole application to see where else it may have been used.
-We just look at the component we're in.
+- You can change or remove component CSS code without searching through the whole application to find where else the code is used.

 Component styles have a few special selectors from the world of shadow DOM style scoping (described in the CSS Scoping Module Level 1 page on the W3C site).
 The following sections describe these selectors.

 :host pseudo-class selector to target styles in the element that hosts the component (as opposed to